-The National Parents Council post primary (NPCpp) is a voluntary group that gives national voice to parents of young people in post primary schools in Ireland.
+The NPCpp is a voluntary organisation that gives a national voice to parents of young people in post primary schools in Ireland.

-The secondary education system consists of schools under the patronage of Catholic Voluntary Schools, Religious Minority Schools, Schools run by the Christian Brothers, Community and Comprehensive Schools and Education & Training Board Schools.
+The post primary system consists of schools under the patronage of Catholic Voluntary Schools, Religious Minority Schools, Schools run by the Christian Brothers, Community and Comprehensive Schools, and Education & Training Board (ETB) Schools.

-Each of these sectors established a governing body which nominates four representatives to the National Parents Council post primary.
+Each of these sectors established a governing body which nominates representatives to the NPCpp.

 COMPASS represents parents/guardians who choose to educate their children in schools or colleges which promote a Protestant or minority ethos.
 There are 27 affiliated COMPASS schools in the Republic of Ireland, and most have elected parents/guardians representation on the Boards of Management in their respective schools.
 As partners in the representation of Parents/Guardians to other educational stakeholders COMPASS has 4 Directors who sit on the Board of the NPCpp.